zhulinchng/marker/README.md

 - `--output_dir PATH`: Directory where output files will be saved.
 Defaults to the value specified in settings.OUTPUT_DIR.
 - `--paginate_output`: Paginates the output, using `\n\n{PAGE_NUMBER}` followed by `-` * 48, then `\n\n`
 - `--use_llm`: Uses an LLM to improve accuracy.
 You will need to configure the LLM backend - see [below](#llm-services).
-- `--format_lines`: Reformat all lines using a local OCR model (inline math, underlines, bold, etc.).
-This will give very good quality math output.
 - `--force_ocr`: Force OCR processing on the entire document, even for pages that might contain extractable text.
+This will also format inline math properly.
 - `--block_correction_prompt`: if LLM mode is active, an optional prompt that will be used to correct the output of marker.
 This is useful for custom formatting or logic that you want to apply to the output.
 - `--strip_existing_ocr`: Remove all existing OCR text in the document and re-OCR with surya.
 - `--redo_inline_math`: If you want the absolute highest quality inline math conversion, use this along with `--use_llm`.